-A skill set is a particular category of knowledge, abilities, and experience necessary to perform a job.
+A skill set (also spelled as skillset) is a particular category of knowledge, abilities, and experience necessary to perform a job.
 Specific skill set areas include human relations, research and planning, accounting, leadership, management, and computer skills.
 You can job-hunt by matching your skill set to a certain profession, or enhance your skill set to further your career progression.

 Types of Skill Sets